Singer-Songwriter Jes Kramer Performs a Concert Under the Stars

 WYCE 88.1 FM Radio named Kramer Outstanding Female Performer of the Year at the 2012 Jammie Awards.

 Kramer is a singer-songwriter who often relies on a keyboard and loop pedal to create her sound.
-In addition to the music, the visual components involved with being in the planetarium have made the creation of this performance enjoyable for her
+In addition to the music, the visual components involved with being in the planetarium have made the creation of this performance enjoyable for her.

 “This show is the perfect combination of things I value in a live performance space; it’s all-ages, intimate and immersive,” Kramer said.
 “Being able to help curate projections and other visual aesthetics means that I get to invite listeners even deeper into this world I’m trying to create.”